Viotur/Tahmid-s-ClickBrick-Hackpad-/README.md

 # Tahmid-s-ClickBrick-Hackpad-
 Hi!
 I'm Tahmid, and this is my Hackpad submission for the Blueprint program.
+I took inspiration from Imran's project, which can be found here: https://github.com/Voltyggs/Imran-s-lil-macropad/

 For this project, I designed a custom macropad using the Seeed XIAO RP2040 DIP as the microcontroller.
 The macropad features eight Cherry MX switches with keycaps and an EC11 Rotary Encoder switch.